 - By focusing on a person’s values and building the visit upon what really matters to them, you take the conversation in new directions.
 Veterans are more likely to adhere to the plan if you co-create it with them, focusing on their values.

 - It is helpful to have your own introduction to Whole Health (an “Elevator Speech”) that you can share with a Veteran or colleague who is new to Whole Health.

-- Make use of Personal Health Inventories (PHIs) as for Whole Health Assessment.There are tips you can follow as you review them, to make the most out of the information they contain.
+- Make use of Personal Health Inventories (PHIs) a Whole Health Assessment tool.There are tips you can follow as you review them, to make the most out of the information they contain.

 - All the elements of a conversation—who, what, when, where, and how—can be shaped to support Whole Health,